apache/linkis-website/community/how-to-contribute-to-website.md

 ---
-title: how to contribute to website
+title: How to Contribute to Website
 sidebar_position: 2.1
 ---